Isokinetics and Exercise Science

 Isokinetics and Exercise Science Peer Review Policy

 Isokinetics and Exercise Science is a peer-reviewed journal.
 Articles submitted to the journal undergo a single blind peer review process.
-This means that the identity of the authors is known with the reviewers but the identity of the reviewers is not communicated to the authors.
+This means that the identity of the authors is known to the reviewers but the identity of the reviewers is not communicated to the authors.

 All submitted manuscripts are subjected to initial appraisal by the Editor in Chief and, if found suitable for further consideration, to rigorous peer review by independent, anonymous expert referees.
 Reasons to reject a paper in the pre-screening process could for example be because the work does not fall within the aims and scope, the writing is of poor quality, the instructions to authors were not followed or the presented work is not novel.